 Did you know that Australia is the biggest producer of wool used for clothing worldwide?
 It’s also home to a huge population of over 74 million sheep.

-Sadly, Australian sheep are prone to a painful, and often fatal condition called ‘flystrike’.
-A major cause of flystrike is that much of the Australian Merino industry prefers to use ‘wrinkled sheep’ types, essentially a sheep with excess skin.
+Sadly, sheep in Australia are prone to a painful, and often fatal condition called ‘flystrike’.
+A major cause of flystrike is due to much of the Australian Merino industry’s use and preference of ‘wrinkled sheep’ types, essentially a sheep with excess skin.

 What is mulesing?

 To make sheep less susceptible to flystrike, the mutilation practice of ‘mulesing’ was developed.
 Mulesing is the process of restraining lambs, usually 6-12 weeks old, on their backs in a metal cradle and using shears, similar to garden shears, while large skin folds are cut away from around their buttocks.
 Mulesing is currently performed on approximately 70% of Merino wool-producing sheep in Australia.1Managing non-mulesed sheep, WA Department of Agriculture. https://www.agric.wa.gov.au/livestock-parasites/managing-non-mulesed-sheep

 Due to the suffering caused by this procedure, mulesing has been banned in New Zealand, however, it can still be legally performed in Australia, and without adequate pain relief.

 Due to consumer concern, the Australian wool industry committed to phasing out mulesing by 2010.
 Unfortunately, this commitment was abandoned in 2009, and millions of lambs continue to be mulesed across Australia every year.
 With a lack of industry leadership to enable change, it’s now up to consumers and brands to demand an end to mulesing.

 What are the alternatives?

 The good news is that viable alternatives to mulesing and flystrike prevention do exist, alternatives which have been used by well over a thousand Australian producers.
 These include: